elmar-hinz/Ext/README.md

 TODO
 ====

+  * Document how to contribute modules.
   * Interactive password input.
   * Add more TER features.
+  * Add extension mangager features.
   * Test it on windows.
-  * Document how to contribute modules.

 Success stories
 ===============